whotooktwarden/QuickGatewayKit/README.md

         ABSOLUTELY MUST have registered a LEGAL BUSINESS within your legal jurisidiction BEFORE YOU CONDUCT BUSINESS as a Ripple Gateway.
-        If you have problems with writing your terms, hire a lawyer or consult twarden on the Official Ripple forums for the possibility of consulting or further resources.
+        If you have problems with writing your terms, hire a lawyer or consult TaylorWarden on XRPchat for the possibility of consulting or further resources.

         deposit.php:  the script that processes the asset offered by default on index.php.